-DBT was developed by Dr Marsha Linehan at the University of Washington to help people who struggled with Borderline Personality Disorder (BPD), now known as Emotionally Unstable Personality Disorder (EUPD).
+DBT was developed by Dr Marsha Linehan at the University of Washington to help people who struggled with Borderline Personality Disorder (BPD), often known as Emotionally Unstable Personality Disorder (EUPD).
 This is often characterised by impulsive behaviour, self-harm, difficulty in interpersonal relationships and intense emotional fluctuations.

-Initially recognised as the gold standard in treating those with BPD/EUPD, DBT has also proven to be more effective than traditional therapy in treating a range of issues that have difficulty in regulating emotions at their core.
+Initially recognised as the gold standard in treating those with BPD/EUPD, DBT has now proven to be more effective than traditional therapy in treating a range of issues that have difficulty in regulating emotions at their core.

 DBT is a specialist Cognitive Behavioural Treatment and skillset designed for people who experience difficulties in managing or regulating their emotions, who may have found unhealthy ways of coping such as alcohol or drugs, self-harm or attempted suicide.